gnames/bhlnames/README.md

 Some of the data go to the Postgresql database, others to a key-value store.
 You do not need to worry about the creation of tables, or key-value databases;
 they will be populated automatically.
-The program uses a file containing metadata dump from BHL, as well as a remote `bhlindex` service.
-Dump provides information about papers (parts in BHL terminology), volumes (issues), and books (titles).
+The program uses a file containing metadata dump from BHL, as well as names data created by `bhlindex`.
+Dump provides information about papers (parts in BHL terminology), volumes (issues), and books/journal volume sets (titles).
 The `bhlindex` provides fresh information about names and their occurrences in BHL.

 To start the initialization process type: